 - Separation at trim or siding corners can suggest shifting

 One small hairline crack in mortar isn’t automatically a deal-breaker.
-Multiple cracks, widening cracks, or cracks paired with interior symptoms are where buyers should slow down and investigate.
+However, multiple cracks, widening cracks, or cracks paired with interior symptoms should make buyers slow down and investigate.

 Check around windows and doors outside

-If you see cracking radiating from window corners, or obvious gaps between frames and masonry, it can be a clue that the opening is being stressed by movement.
+If you see cracking radiating from window corners, or obvious gaps between frames and masonry, take note.
+For example, that opening may be under stress from movement.

 Inside the home: the “does it move?” walkthrough

-If you want to spot foundation problems before home inspection, your job is to notice patterns—especially consistent patterns across multiple rooms.
+If you want to catch foundation concerns before the formal inspection, your job is to notice patterns.
+In particular, look for repeated clues across multiple rooms.

 Doors and windows: sticking, rubbing, or weird gaps

 Open and close a few interior doors.
-Try a closet door.
-Operate a couple windows.
+Then try a closet door and operate a couple windows.

 Red flags include:

-- Doors that latch only if you lift/push them
+- Doors that latch only if you lift or push them

-- Doors that swing open or closed on their own (could be slope)
+- Doors that swing open or closed on their own, which could point to slope

 - Windows that bind, don’t lock, or show uneven gaps

 One sticky door can be humidity, hinge issues, or a DIY paint job.
-Several sticky doors across the house is a pattern.
+However, several sticky doors across the house is a pattern.
+In some homes, doors sticking foundation issues may go hand in hand, especially when you also see wall cracks or sloped floors.

 Floors: feel for slope and “soft spots”